 How To Spot Fake News

 Celebrity endorsement does not necessarily guarantee accurate health info.
-For example, a web search on Gwyneth Paltrow and her health website ‘Goop’ reveals that numerous medical experts dispute or discredit some of her website’s assertions.
-Other websites falsely state that a celebrity is endorsing their website or products in order to give themselves credibility.
+Some websites falsely state that a celebrity is endorsing their website or products to give themselves credibility.
 Famous people such as Dr. Oz often publicly refute false claims that they are endorsing other health websites.

 Fake websites tend to cloak the lack of reliable research in sensational claims and dubious testimonials.
 I need proof from respected sources before I will believe certain news stories.

-For every fake news story there are probably several other articles on the Internet that dispute the false information.
-I find that researching the topics in question helps me discern the difference between true and fake news.
+For every fake news story, there are probably several other articles on the Internet that dispute the false information.
+Researching the topics in question helps me discern the difference between true and fake news.

 True Causes of Cancer

-While there are still unknowns when it comes to why certain people get cancer, there are some causes that been identified by the medical community:
+While there are still unknown reasons why certain people get cancer, there are some causes that have been identified by the medical community:

 - Poor diet